MaciejGozdzicki/Project_Data_Job_Analysis/README.md

-Hello, my name is Maciej and i'm aspiring to become a data analyst.

-In order for this I decided to do a project to find out about demanded skills for data analysis based on job offers and expected salary
+# Introduction
+Are you intrested in data analysis? 👨‍💻 📊 Wanna explore data job’s market?

+This project gives insight about it! 🔥 I analyzed market for most indemand skills,

+most paying skills and high paying jobs 💰💸 Project mailny focuses on data analyst role

+If you are intrested in SQL queries you can check them here [project_sql folder](/project_sql/)

+# Background
+My name is Maciej and I aspire to become data analyst.
+If you are like me, you can definetely check this project!
+This project was born to find optimal skills to learn (both in demand and high-paying), and find high paying jobs.

-For this I need to answer several questions:
+## For this we need to answer several questions:

 1. What are top-paying jobs for my role?
 2. What are skills required for these jobs?